Emergency Dentistry in Tulsa, OK

 • Prompt treatment ensures your teeth and gums function correctly and maintain their aesthetic appearance.
 Restoring damaged teeth quickly can help preserve your smile and oral health.

 Dental emergencies can happen anytime, and knowing how to respond can mitigate pain, prevent complications, and preserve your smile.
-If you experience a dental emergency, visit Tulsa Time Dental Design at 3747 E 11th St, Tulsa, OK 74112, or call (918) 834-2330 to seek immediate care.
+If you experience a dental emergency, visit Tulsa Time Dental Design at 3747 E 11th St, Tulsa, OK 74112, or call (918) 834-2330 for emergency appointment.
 Remember, timely action can save teeth and prevent more extensive dental procedures.